Model behaviour: A systems approach to alcohol-related harm

-However, alcohol-related harm is a complex problem, with many inter-related causes, so we need to explore what combination of interventions is likely to produce maximum community-wide impact.
+However, alcohol-related harm is a complex problem, with many inter-related causes, so we needed to explore what combination of interventions is likely to produce maximum community-wide impact.

-The Prevention Centre is developing a simulation model of alcohol use in NSW that will be used to forecast the effectiveness of a variety of approaches to reducing alcohol-related harm, both individually and in combination.
-The model will address both binge drinking and high average consumption that leads to chronic disease.
+The Prevention Centre developed a simulation model of alcohol use in NSW that could be used to forecast the effectiveness of a variety of approaches to reducing alcohol-related harm, both individually and in combination.
+The model addressed both binge drinking and high average consumption that leads to chronic disease.

 Simulation modelling brings together a variety of evidence sources, such as research, expert knowledge, practice experience and data, to capture the complexity of a problem.
 That model is then used to simulate various policy scenarios to see which is likely to have the most effect.

-The key steps of the project are to:
+The key steps of the project were to: